 - Sprinkle over additional dates and pecans if desired.

-Other oatmeal recipes you might enjoy from around the internet:
+Other oatmeal recipes you might enjoy:

 - Apple Pie Oatmeal from Add a Pinch